-If you have a limited company, have you considered whether cars used in the business are better owned personally by you or by the business?
+37 Consider setting up an approved share scheme to allow your employees to buy shares in your company at a favourable price, which will encourage them to be more involved in the business.
+The employees can also benefit from low tax rates when they sell the Yes shares.
+No N/A Bene efits in Kind 38 If you have a limited company, have you considered whether cars used in the business are better owned personally by you or by the business?
 If you own the car personally you will not be taxed on a benefit in kind and can claim a mileage allowance for the business journeys at the approved rate of 45p or 25p per mile.
 Which is best for you will depend on your car and various other factors which your accountant should calculate.

-39 If your employee receives less that the approved mileage rates for using his own car for business journeys he can claim tax relief for the difference.
+Yes No N/A 39 If your employee receives less that the approved mileage rates for using his own car for business journeys he can claim tax relief for the difference.
 Yes No N/A 40 Make sure you complete forms P11D's for benefits in kind and expenses paid to or on behalf of employees and directors, and send the to the Revenue by 6 July each year.
-Failure to do so can result in a £3,000 fine per P11D.
-Yes No N/A 41 You can lend up to £10,000 to your employees interest free without them being assessed to a benefit in kind.
-Yes No N/A 42 If your employee use computers at work you can pay for their eyetests, and the cost of any lenses needed to cope with staring at a screen for long periods.
+Failure to do so can result in a $\pm 3,000$ fine per P11D.
+Yes No N/A 41 You can lend up to $\pounds 10,000$ to your employees interest free without them being assessed to a benefit in kind.
+Yes No N/A 42 If your employee use computers at work you can pay for their eye- tests, and the cost of any lenses needed to cope with staring at a screen for long periods.
 The employee is not taxed on these costs.
 Yes No N/A 43 You can provide your employees with free bicycles and associated safety equipment to use to cycle to work, or for business related journeys.
 The employee is not taxed on the use of the bicycle as long as the company retains ownership.
 Yes No N/A 44 Trivial gifts to employees (not money) such as a turkey at Christmas are tax free.
 The gift must not be a reward for services as an employee.
 A seasonal goodwill gift is fine.
 Yes No N/A 45 Consider paying for annual medical check-ups for your employees instead of a bonus.
-The cost of the check-up (but not any subsequent medical treatment), is tax deductible for you and not taxed on the employee.
-Yes No N/A 46 You can help your employees get to work by providing a works bus, or subsidise an existing local bus service.
+The cost of the check-up (but not any subsequent medical treatment), is tax deductible for you and not taxed on the emp Yes bloyee.
+No N/A 46 You can help your employees get to work by providing a works bus, or subsidise an existing local bus service.
 The bus can also be used to take employees to the local shops at lunch time with no additional tax charge.
-When your employees travel together to work-related training Yes No N/A 47 courses or make other business journeys, pay the drivers an extra tax-free 5p a mile for each fellow employee they carry.
-Yes No N/A 48 You can provide each of your employees with one tax free mobile phone each.
-There is no tax on the employee for private use of the phone as long as the company takes out the contract with the telecoms company and owns the handset.
-Yes No N/A 40 V NI - N1 / A
+Yes No N/A